chesahkalu/azure_administrator/Readme.md

 - Provision an App Service plan
 - Configure scaling for an App Service plan
 - Create an App Service
-- Configure certificates and TLS for an App Service
+- Configure certificates and Transport Layer Security (TLS) for an App Service
 - Map an existing custom DNS name to an App Service
 - Configure backup for an App Service
 - Configure networking settings for an App Service